 Facts and figures

-Karlsruhe, the former state capital of Baden, lies in the southwest of Germany, on the west border of the German state of Baden-Württemberg.
-The city lies on the east bank of the Rhine river, bordering the German state of Rhineland-Palatinate (Rheinland-Pfalz) to the northwest, and France to the west
+Karlsruhe, the former state capital of Baden, is located in the southwest of Germany, on the west border of the German state of Baden-Württemberg.
+The city lies on the east bank of the Rhine river, bordering the German state of Rhineland-Palatinate (Rheinland-Pfalz) to the northwest and France to the west.

 Karlsruhe is famous for its pleasant climate.
-Its location in the broad Rhine valley, sheltered by nearby low mountains, means that Karlsruhe enjoys average temperatures of 20°C (68°F) in the summer, making it the second warmest city in Germany.
-Along with nearby Freiburg, the famous fan-shaped city of Karlsruhe is blessed by the most days of sunshine per year (approx. 140).
-The southern European atmosphere in Karlsruhe is underscored by its unique parks and open areas: nigh on 60% of Karlsruhe is a park or grassy area.
+Thanks to its location in the broad Rhine valley, sheltered by nearby low mountains, Karlsruhe has an average temperature of 20°C (68°F) in the summer and is therefore the second warmest city in Germany.
+Along with the close by city of Freiburg, the famous fan-shaped Karlsruhe is blessed with the most days of sunshine per year (approx. 140 days).
+The southern European atmosphere in Karlsruhe is underscored by its unique parks and open areas: almost 60% of the city surface is covered with green.

-The market square in Karlsruhe city centre (Marktplatz) is 114.9 metres (377 ft) above sea level.
-The lowest point in the city is where the Rhine enters the oil terminal which is exactly 100 metres (328 ft) above sea level.
-The highest point above sea level is the animal park in the Grünwettersbach area of Karlsruhe (322.7 metres, 1059 feet).
+The market square (Marktplatz) in the city centre of Karlsruhe is 114.9 metres (377 ft) above sea level.
+The lowest point in the city lies at the port where the Rhine river enters the oil terminal.
+It is is exactly 100 metres (328 ft) a.s.l.
+The highest point above sea level is located by the wildlife park in the Grünwettersbach district of Karlsruhe (322.7 metres, 1059 feet).